kerrishotts/cordova-keyboard-example/README.md

 # Cordova Keyboard Avoidance Example

+> **IMPORTANT**: This isn't intended to be a drop-in solution, although depending on your app's layout, it's possible it could work
+> with minimal modifications.
+This example is intended more to spark ideas than it is to provide a plug-and-play implementation.

 When it comes to Cordova apps on iOS, the typical behavior when the keyboard is visible is to pan the webview.
 This is _far_ from desirable, since this is most definitely not how things work in native apps.